2025 European Truck Racing Championship

 The 2025 Drivers' and Teams' champions are Norbert Kiss and his team Révész Racing - MAN, respectively.

 The 2025 European Truck Racing Championship, also known as the Goodyear European Truck Racing Championship for sponsorship reasons, was a motor-racing championship using highly tuned tractor units.
-It was the 41th year of the championship.
-It is an eight-round season, beginning on 17 May at the Misano World Circuit Marco Simoncelli and ending on 4 October at the Circuito del Jarama.
+It was the 41st year of the championship.
+It was an eight-round season, beginning on 17 May at the Misano World Circuit Marco Simoncelli and ending on 5 October at the Circuito del Jarama.